kcp-dev/kcp/docs/workspaces.md

 to bootstrap resources inside the workspace, or to set up permission in its parent.

 An organization is a ClusterWorkspace of type `Organization`.
-A cluster workspace of type `Universal` is a workspace without further initialization or special properties.
+A cluster workspace of type `Universal` is a workspace without further initialization or special properties by default, and it can be used without a corresponding ClusterWorkspaceType object (though one can be added and its initializers will be applied).

-ClusterWorkspaces persisted in etcd on a shard have disjoint etcd prefix ranges.
+ClusterWorkspaces persisted in etcd on a shard have disjoint etcd prefix ranges, i.e. they have independent behaviour and no cluster workspace sees objects from other cluster workspaces.
+In contrast to namespace in Kubernetes, this includes non-namespaced objects, e.g. like CRDs where each workspace can have its own set of CRDs installed.

 ## Organization Workspaces